The Resnick Center for Herbert Bayer Studies

 The Center promotes a fuller understanding of Bayer—one of the leading figures to translate the Bauhaus movement into an American context—and his contributions to art, design, and architecture.
 It anchors the Aspen Institute’s campus-wide visual arts program, which includes over 9,000 square feet of gallery space and multiple site-specific outdoor art installations.

-For hours and tour information, please visit our website:
+For more information about our exhibitions, educational and public programming, events, hours and free tours, please visit our website: